On the Kadomtsev-Petviashvili equation with double-power nonlinearities: Existence of Ground States

-In this section we prove existence of traveling wave solutions of equation \eqref{main-fifthkp}.
-Let
+In this section, we establish the existence of traveling wave solutions of equation \eqref{main-fifthkp}.
+We define the functional $I(u)$ as follows:

-Then $u$ is a weak solution of \eqref{gkp} if and only if $I'(u) = K'(u)$, or equivalently if $u$ is a critical point of $S$, where $S=I-K$.
-In \cite{dbs-1} the existence of critical points of $S$ was obtained for homogeneous nonlinearities by showing that there exist minimizers of $I$(u) subject to the constraint $K(u) =\lam > 0$.
-Minimizers satisfy the equation $I'(u) =\theta K'(u)$ for the Lagrange multiplier $\theta\in\rr$.
-By homogeneity, it could be scaled away to obtain a solution of \eqref{gkp}.
+A function $u$ is a weak solution of \eqref{gkp} if and only if \(I'(u) = K'(u)\), or in other words, if \(u\) is a critical point of the functional \(S = I - K\).
+In \cite{dbs-1}, critical points of \(S\) were shown to exist for homogeneous nonlinearities by demonstrating the existence of minimizers of \(I(u)\) under the constraint \(K(u) =\lambda > 0\).
+These minimizers satisfy \(I'(u) =\theta K'(u)\), where \(\theta\in\mathbb{R}\) is a Lagrange multiplier.
+By homogeneity of the nonlinearity, this multiplier could be scaled out to obtain a solution of \eqref{gkp}.

-One can use the same methods to prove that there exist minimizers of the same variational problem for more general nonlinearities that satisfy appropriate growth conditions.
-However, for non-homogeneous nonlinearities the Lagrange multiplier cannot be scaled away.
-In general, the dependence of the Lagrange multiplier $\theta$ on the constraint parameter $\lam$ may be rather complicated, in particular when $\mo\moo<0$.
-We will instead consider a different constrained minimization problem.
-It is motivated by the fact that, if $u$ is a critical point of $S$, then $P(u) = 0$, where
+The same approach can be applied to prove the existence of minimizers for the same variational problem involving more general nonlinearities that satisfy suitable growth conditions.
+However, for non-homogeneous nonlinearities, the Lagrange multiplier cannot be scaled out.
+In such cases, the dependence of the Lagrange multiplier \(\theta\) on the constraint parameter \(\lambda\) can become quite intricate, especially when \(\mu_1 \mu_2 < 0\).
+Instead, we consider an alternative constrained minimization problem.
+This is driven by the observation that if \(u\) is a critical point of \(S\), then \(P(u) = 0\), where

 and